-- 7.8.2 Optional Provisional Suspension: In case of an Adverse Analytical Finding for a Specified Substance, or in the case of any other anti-doping rule violations not covered by Article 7.8.1 where ICF decides to take the matter forward as apparent anti-doping an violation in accordance with the foregoing provisions of this Article 7, the ICF Executive Committee, consultation with the ICF Anti-Doping Administrator, may Provisionally Suspend the Athlete or other Person against whom the anti-doping rule violation is asserted at any time after the review and notification described in Articles 7.1-7.6 and prior to the final hearing as described in Article 8. - 7.8.3 Where a Provisional Suspension is imposed, whether pursuant to Article 7.8.1 or Article 7.8.2, the Athlete shall be given either (a) an opportunity for a Provisional Hearing before imposition of the Provisional Suspension or on a timely basis after imposition of the Provisional Suspension; or (b) an opportunity for an expedited hearing in accordance with Article 8 (Right to a Fair Hearing) on a timely basis after imposition of a Provisional Suspension.
-National Federations shall impose Provisional Suspensions in accordance with the principles set forth in this Article 7.6.
-The Athlete or other Person has a right to appeal from the Provisional Suspension in accordance with Article 13.2 (save as set forth in Article 7.8.3.1). - The Provisional Suspension may be lifted if the Athlete or other Persons demonstrates to the competent hearing panel that the violation is likely to have involved a Contaminated Product. panel's decision not to lift a mandatory Provisional the Athlete's Suspension on account of assertion regarding Contaminated Product a shall not appealable.
+- 7.8.2 Optional Provisional Suspension: In case of an Adverse Analytical Finding for a Specified Substance, or in the case of any other anti-doping rule violations not covered by Article 7.8.1 where ICF decides to take the matter forward as an apparent anti-doping rule violation in accordance with the foregoing provisions of this Article 7, the ICF Executive Committee, after consultation with the ICF Anti-Doping Administrator, may Provisionally Suspend the Athlete or other Person against whom the anti-doping rule violation is asserted at any time after the review and notification described in Articles 7.1-7.6 and prior to the final hearing as described in Article 8. - 7.8.3 Where a Provisional Suspension is imposed, whether pursuant to Article 7.8.1 or Article 7.8.2, the Athlete shall be given either (a) an opportunity for a Provisional Hearing before imposition of the Provisional Suspension or on a timely basis after imposition of the Provisional Suspension; or (b) an opportunity for an expedited hearing in accordance with Article 8 (Right to a Fair Hearing) on a timely basis after imposition of a National Federations Provisional Suspension. impose Provisional Suspensions in accordance with the principles set forth in this Article 7.6.
+The Athlete or other Person has a right to appeal from the Provisional Suspension in accordance with Article 13.2 (save as set forth in Article 7.8.3.1). - 7.8.3.1 The Provisional Suspension may be lifted if the Athlete or other Persons demonstrates to the competent hearing panel that the violation is likely to have involved a Contaminated Product.
+A hearing panel's decision not to lift a mandatory Provisional Suspension on account of the Athlete's assertion regarding a Contaminated Product shall not be appealable.
 In case where the Athlete or Other Person will request the provisional hearing the competent hearing panel will be an ad-hoc panel appointed by ICF. - 7.8.4 If a Provisional Suspension is imposed based on an Adverse Analytical Finding in respect of an A Sample, and any subsequent analysis of the B Sample analysis does not confirm the A Sample analysis, then the Athlete shall not be subject to any further Provisional Suspension on account of a violation of Article 2.1 of the Code (Presence of a Prohibited Substance or its Metabolites or Markers).
 In circumstances where the Athlete or the Athlete's team have been removed from a Competition based on a violation of Article 2.1 and the subsequent B Sample analysis does not confirm the A Sample finding, the ICF, without otherwise affecting the Competition, it is still possible for the Athlete or team to be reinserted, the Athlete or team may continue to take part in the Competition.